EngineerMichael/EngineerMichael/README.md

 ## 🚀 About Me

-I'm a young, passionate 28 year-old software engineer with an agile focus in full-stack development, cloud computing, and DevOps.
+I'm a young, passionate 28-year-old software engineer with an agile focus on full-stack development, cloud computing, and DevOps.
 I love building scalable and efficient applications, and I'm always eager to learn new technologies and improve my skills.

 - 🌱 I’m currently learning **GraphQL** and **Kubernetes**
 - 👯 I’m looking to collaborate on **open-source projects** and **innovative tech solutions**
 - 💬 Ask me about **JavaScript, Python, AWS, and Docker**
 - 📫 How to reach me: [michaelkirkova@gmail.com](mailto:michaelkirkova@gmail.com)
-- ⚡ Fun fact: In my free time, I enjoy cycling, travelling with my beautiful european women, hiking and playing my unique guitars
+- ⚡ Fun fact: In my free time, I enjoy cycling, traveling with my beautiful European women, hiking, and playing my unique guitars

 ## 🛠 Skills